Ansh318/KirayaEase/README.md

 # KirayaEase

-KirayaEase is an AI-powered rent payment platform designed to make renting intelligent, secure, and stress-free—for tenants.
+KirayaEase is an AI-Native Rent Operating System designed run rental operations for property owners on autopilot.

-At the core of our solution is a platform that powers flexible rent splitting and structured payment plans, backed by an integrated credit line that smooths out cash flow.
-Tenants can spread rent across the month, while landlords receive payments on time, every time.
+At the core of the solution is an AI-workflow that integrates with KYC, Payment & Communication Channels and can autonomously run end-to-end rental operations.
+From verifying tenants, to ensuring on-time payments, to recommending market insights to increase rental yield.

-By turning rent into a predictable, financeable expense, we’re simplifying the rental experience and building a future where paying rent is as seamless and empowering as using a digital payments app.
+By turning rent into a predictable, financeable expense, we’re simplifying the rental experience and building a future where paying rent is a seamless autonomous experience.

 ## Table of Contents